 - Leave to ferment for 1 1/2 hour, giving the dough one fold after 30 minutes

-- Divide in 2 (I made one large and one small loaf) and pre-shape each piece into a ball, cover and let rest for 20 minutes
+- Divide in two (I made one large and one small loaf) and pre-shape each piece into a ball, cover and let rest for 20 minutes

 - Shape tightly into balls and set to proof for about 40 minutes in well-floured baskets or bannetons placed in a clear tightly sealed plastic bag